Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Inhomogeneous turbulence

 and

-\end{enumerate} In the described situation, we refer to $\u'$ as an \emph{inhomogeneous turbulence field}. \end{model} Note that the time integration kernel $\eta$ described in item b) in Model~\ref{model:turb_inhom} is not necessarily given in terms of a spectral density $\ft$ as in the homogeneous case~\eqref{eq:eta}.
+\end{enumerate} In the described situation, we refer to $\u'$ as an \emph{inhomogeneous turbulence field}. \end{model} Note that an application of the change of variables formula for spherical coordinates in Corollary~\ref{cor:polar} to the stochastic integral \eqref{eq:u'_inhom} in Model~\ref{model:turb_inhom} implies the alternative representation \eqref{eq:u'_inhom_intro} given in the introductory section.
+Just as in the homogeneous case \eqref{eq:v_integral_representation_2}, the underlying white noise $\wn(\d\kappa,\d\btheta,\d\omega)$ in \eqref{eq:u'_inhom_intro} is obtained by transformation of $\wn(\d\kap,\d\omega)$ in \eqref{eq:u'_inhom}.
+Moreover, observe that the time integration kernel $\eta$ described in item b) in Model~\ref{model:turb_inhom} is not necessarily given in terms of a spectral density $\ft$ as in the homogeneous case~\eqref{eq:eta}.
 While the assumptions in the homogeneous model imply that $\eta$ in the representation formula \eqref{eq:u'_integral_representation_hom_5} is symmetric and satisfies $\int_\R \eta^2(s) \,\d s = 1$, only the latter property is imposed in Model~\ref{model:turb_inhom}.
-Moreover, observe that items c) and d) in Model~\ref{model:turb_inhom} and standard regularity results for ordinary differential equations imply that the mapping $(s,\x,t) \mapsto \flow(s;\x,t)$ is continuous, that the gradient $\nabla_\x \flow (s;\x,t)$ exists everywhere, and that $(s,\x,t) \mapsto \nabla_\x \flow(s;\x,t)$ is continuous; see, e.g., \cite[Lemma~4.8]{JLP19}.

 For the sake of presentation and to shorten the proofs we introduce the abbreviations

 so that \eqref{eq:u'_inhom} in Model \ref{model:turb_inhom} can be rewritten as

 According to Corollary \ref{cor:covmain} the covariance function of $\u'$ is given by